If you are a student, think of this guide as your personal SMART goal-setting toolkit.

 Measurable: Progress can be tracked by course completion, website creation, and coding skill acquisition.

-Achievable: The actions are realistic to complete within a semester.
+Achievable: The actions are realistic and can be completed within a semester.

 Relevant: Digital literacy is increasingly important in many fields.